PDConSec/vsc-print/README.md

 [ENGLISH](README.md) | [FRENCH](README.fra.md) | [Add a language](how-to-add-a-language.md)

-Out of box failure is usually due to botched unauthorised repackaging by the Eclipse Foundation which omits dependencies.
-If this happens to you, get the [package produced and tested by us](https://marketplace.visualstudio.com/items?itemName=pdconsec.vscode-print).
+Most failure on first use is due to faulty repackaging by a third party.
+If this happens to you, obtain the [package produced and tested by us](https://marketplace.visualstudio.com/items?itemName=pdconsec.vscode-print).

 ## Markdown and source code, styled for print